cameraui/docs/sensors/virtual.md

 ## Rename or delete

-Both happen on the **Sensors** page: click the row to rename the sensor, use the delete button on the row to remove it.[^delete]
+On the **Sensors** page: click the row to rename, use the row's delete button to remove.[^delete]

-Renaming changes the name everywhere, in the Overview, on shortcuts, and in automations.
-Automations that use the sensor keep working.
+A new name applies everywhere (Overview, shortcuts, automations), and automations using the sensor keep working.

 [^cameradelete]: Deleting a camera only removes the assignment.
 The sensor itself stays and can be assigned to other cameras.